 Dismemberment Law - Trial ended 11-19-18; Law Overturned - 5-10-19; Appeal in Process

 The significance of the EMW Clinic suit against the State of Kentucky to overturn HB 454, the “Dismemberment Abortion” bill, is easy to understand.
 Point 23 of their Complaint states that D&E abortions account for more than 95% of second trimester abortions nationally.
 We assume EMW's percentage is no different.
 This would severely affect their practice.

 Point 1 says: This is a constitutional challenge to a profoundly harmful statute that is plainly unconstitutional under binding Supreme Court and Sixth Circuit authority, and that is inflicting acute and irreparable harm on Kentuckians each and every hour it remains in effect.

 The new law being challenged stops access to abortion at and after 11 weeks of pregnancy, but according to the court document, the time frame is 15 weeks (point 1).
-The litigation will clear this up.

 The trial was held November 13-16 and Nov.
 19, 2018.
 Two defendants, Attorney General Beshear and Michael Rodman, Exec.
 Dir. of Ky.
 Board of Medical Licensure, were dismissed without prejudice.
 Governor Bevin defended HB 454 but our AG refused to.